Rules Don't Apply, Except the Rules of Good Filmmaking, Mr. Beatty

 - MPAA Rating: PG-13 for sexual material including brief strong language, thematic elements, and drug references

 - Language/Profanity: Lord's name taken in vain; “God-amn”; “Lord in heaven!”
 “Blessed Savior!” the f word; a reference to Marla’s virginity; crude sexual boasting; “big bosoms”; “son of a b-”.

 - Sexuality/Nudity: No “hanky panky” is allowed between actresses and their drivers; a question about whether characters have gone “all the way”; passionate kissing followed by a man cleaning what is clearly supposed to be a semen stain off his pants; while kissing, a man pulls up a woman's dress and puts his hands on her rear end; a doctor counsels a patient about abortion.

 Drugs/Alcohol: Marla says she's never had a drink, but later she downs several drinks in a row; Hughes is confronted over his drug addiction.

 RECOMMENDED FOR: Diehard Warren Beatty fans and those interested in the strange life of Howard Hughes.

 NOT RECOMMENDED FOR: People hoping to have their understanding of Hughes deepened, or, more simply, those looking for a satisfying piece of entertainment.

-Rules Don't Apply, directed by Warren Beatty, opens in theaters November 23, 2016.
+Rules Don't Apply, directed by Warren Beatty, opened in theaters November 23, 2016; available for home viewing February 28, 2017.
 It runs 126 minutes and stars Warren Beatty, Lily Collins, Alden Ehrenreich, Alec Baldwin, Matthew Broderick, Martin Sheen, Oliver Platt and Candace Bergen.
 Watch the trailer for Rules Don't Apply here.